kevinmiguet-wm/book-notes/Our past experiences shape our financial decisions.md

 That’s maybe one of the reasons why most poors stay poor and why rich stay rich.

-Beeing aware of this is the first step to
+I hope beeing aware of this is the first step to be free from those bad habits, and take better decisions